 Some intro APR offers only apply to purchases or balance transfers, not both

-It’s important to know what your 0 percent intro APR period applies to.
-While many intro APR cards, including the BankAmericard® credit card and Discover it® Cash Back, offer a promotional period for both balance transfers and purchases, other cards have intro APR periods that only apply to one or the other.
+It’s important to know what kind of 0 percent intro APR offer you have.
+While many intro APR cards, including the BankAmericard® credit card and Chase Freedom Unlimited®, offer a promotional period for both balance transfers and purchases, other cards have intro APR periods that only apply to one or the other.

-On the other hand, the Citi® Double Cash Card allows you to transfer a balance and pay 0 percent intro APR for 18 months (13.99 percent to 23.99 percent variable APR thereafter) but has no intro APR for purchases, so any new charges to your card will accrue interest.
+On the other hand, the Citi® Double Cash Card allows you to transfer a balance and pay a 0 percent intro APR for 18 months (14.74 percent to 24.74 percent variable APR thereafter) but has no intro APR for purchases, so any new charges to your card will accrue interest.